-Responding to controversial comments made by Tom Brady’s wife back in May that the star quarterback for the New England Patriots suffered undisclosed concussions, former Detroit Lions receiver Calvin Johnson revealed that hiding concussions is a regular practice in the NFL.
+Responding to controversial comments made by Tom Brady’s wife Gisele Bündchen back in May that the New England Patriots quarterback suffered undisclosed concussions, former Detroit Lions receiver Calvin Johnson revealed that hiding concussions is a regular practice in the NFL.

 “Guys get concussions, they don’t tell the coaches,” Johnson said Saturday at his football camp, according to The Detroit Free Press.
 “It happens.
 I don’t tell the coach sometimes cause I know I got a job to do.
 The team needs me out there on the field.
 And sometimes you allow that to jeopardize yourself, but that’s just the nature of the world.”

 Gisele Bündchen sat down for an interview on CBS This Morning last week and was asked about her desire to see her husband retire from playing football.
 She said that the game is dangerous and Brady has suffered brain injuries as a result of playing.
 The comments sparked a controversy because Brady had never suffered an official concussion on his medical records.
 However, Bündchen claims that he suffered a concussion as recently as last year.

 Johnson was also never officially diagnosed with a concussion during his nine-year career but said he concealed one from team doctors.

 “They’re going to dispute that, but anytime you black out, anytime you hit the ground and everything is stars and stuff, any time your brain hits your skull, that’s a concussion,” Johnson said.
 “No matter how severe it is, it’s a concussion.
 Now granted, some people get nausea.
 That’s a severe concussion when you get hit like that and you get nausea and stuff like that.
 But if you play football long enough (you’re going to have concussions).”

 After Bündchen’s comments, the league went back to look through his official medical records and did not find any evidence of brain trauma but added that it would reach out to the NFL Players Association to find out more.